checkly/docs.checklyhq.com/site/content/docs/browser-checks/scraping-onpage-elements.md

 ---
 title: Scraping & asserting on page elements
-description: How to scrape web page elements like texts, buttons and forms with Google Chrome and Puppeteer or Playwright.
+description: How to scrape web page elements like texts, buttons and forms with Google Chrome and Playwright Test.
 weight: 15
 menu:
   docs: